 - Epigenetics Is Reversible.
-With 20,000+ genes, what will be the result of the different combinations of genes being turned on or off?
-The possible permutations are enormous!
-But if we could map every single cause and effect of the different combinations, and if we could reverse the gene’s state to keep the good while eliminating the bad… then we could theoretically* cure cancer, slow aging, stop obesity, and so much more.
+With more than 20,000 genes, what will be the result of the different combinations of genes being turned on or off?
+The possible arrangements are enormous!
+But if we could map every single cause and effect of the different combinations, and if we could reverse the gene’s state to keep the good while eliminating the bad… then we could hypothetically* cure cancer, slow aging, stop obesity, and so much more.

-Here’s an analogy that might further help you to understand epigenetics.
-Think of the human life span as a very long movie.
+Here’s an analogy that might further help you to understand what epigenetics is, as presented in Nessa Carey’s Epigenetics Revolution.
+Think of the human lifespan as a very long movie.
 The cells would be the actors and actresses, essential units that make up the movie.
 DNA, in turn, would be the script — instructions for all the participants of the movie to perform their roles.
 Subsequently, the DNA sequence would be the words on the script, and certain blocks of these words that instruct key actions or events to take place would be the genes.
 The concept of genetics would be like screenwriting.
 Follow the analogy so far?
-Good.
+Great.
 The concept of epigenetics, then, would be like directing.
-The script can be the same, but the director can choose to eliminate certain scenes or dialogue, altering the movie for better or worse.
+The script can be the same, but the director can choose to eliminate or tweak certain scenes or dialogue, altering the movie for better or worse.
 After all, Steven Spielberg’s finished product would be drastically different than Woody Allen’s for the same movie script, wouldn’t it?